 \begin{prob} Let $n$ be a positive integer.
-For every positive integer $m$, such that $\binom{m+2}{3}$ is divisible by $n$, does there exist a balanced Steinhaus tetrahedron, of order $\binom{m+1}{2}$, in $\Zn$? \end{prob}
+For every $m\geq1$ such that $\binom{m+2}{3}$ is divisible by $n$, does there exist a balanced Steinhaus tetrahedron of order $\binom{m+1}{2}$ in $\Zn$? \end{prob}

-As for the Pascal triangles of order $2m-1$, defined from the Steinhaus triangles of order $2m-1$, the Pascal tetrahedron, of order $\binom{3m-1}{2}$, is the tetrahedron of height $m$, built from the top to the base, that appears in the Steinhaus tetrahedron of order $\binom{3m-1}{2}$.
-A tetrahedron of order $\binom{3m-1}{2}$ has a cardinality of $\binom{m+2}{3}$.
-The Pascal tetrahedron, of order $\binom{3m-1}{2}$, associated with the triangle only composed of zeros, except its central term equal to $1$, corresponds with the $m$ first floors of the standard Pascal tetrahedron modulo $n$.
+As for Pascal triangles of order $2m-1$ defined from Steinhaus triangles of order $2m-1$, a Pascal tetrahedron of order $\binom{3m-1}{2}$ is a tetrahedron of height $m$, built from the top to the base, that appears in a Steinhaus tetrahedron of order $\binom{3m-1}{2}$.
+A tetrahedron of order $\binom{3m-1}{2}$ has cardinality $\binom{m+2}{3}$.
+The Pascal tetrahedron of order $\binom{3m-1}{2}$ associated with the triangle with a $1$ in the middle and $0$ elsewhere corresponds to the first $m$ floors of the standard Pascal tetrahedron modulo $n$.
 The problem of determining the existence of balanced Pascal tetrahedra in $\Zn$ can be posed.